Published in Airbrush Action Magazine, December 2004

 I buy gesso in the one-gallon tub for easy access.
 I can scoop gesso directly from the tub and apply it straight to the canvas.
 I prefer Golden brand Gesso Acrylique #3550-8, but you can use whatever works best for you (don’t skimp here – the price of good gesso and not-so-good gesso is negligible).
 Support your canvas on something vertical where you can easily access it.
-I use a good sturdy easel for this, but you could just as easily lean it against a wall.
+I use an excellent sturdy easel for this, but you could just as easily lean it against a wall.
 Apply gesso to the canvas with the squeegee.
-When applying the gesso, don’t scoop too much out at a time – just enough to apply quickly.
+When applying the gesso, don’t scoop too much out at a time – just enough to use quickly.

-Using long strokes, I spread the gesso onto the canvas and work it into the canvas’s surface.
+Using long strokes, I spread the gesso onto the canvas and work it into its surface.
 This is important.
 The goal is to level out the rough surface and get the gesso to become part of the canvas, not just sit on the surface.
 Equally important is the process of applying very thin layers.
 It’ll take a few layers (or coats) to eliminate the canvas’s texture.
 Depending on how light or heavy you apply the gesso, it could take anywhere from five to ten coats.
-Apply your first coat as even as you can, but don’t worry if you miss a spot here and there.
+Apply your first coat as evenly as you can, but don’t worry if you miss a spot here and there.
 Let each coat dry thoroughly before applying additional coats of gesso.
 I rotate my canvas between coats to help create a more consistent surface.
 This also helps me see any areas I may have missed in previous coats.

 Try, as much as possible, to avoid creating ridges when you apply the gesso.
-Some will naturally happen, but attempt to avoid it as much as possible.
+Some will naturally happen, but attempt to avoid them as much as possible.
 Don’t worry too much about gesso up – we’ll address that later.
 Continue to add layers of gesso until there is no more visible canvas texture, but keep the coats light.
 It’s better to have ten thin coats than two heavy ones.
 This process is usually spread over a few days to allow sufficient drying time between coats, so I like to prep multiple canvases simultaneously.
 As a note, if the canvas is cold to the touch, it’ll need more drying time before applying the next coat.

 Step Two — Wet Sanding

-Once the canvas has multiple coats of gesso on it, it may lack canvas texture, but you’ll have added other types of texture from the squeegee process – mainly streaks of gesso build-up and other imperfections.
+Once the canvas has multiple coats of gesso on it, it may lack canvas texture, but you’ll have added other types of surface from the squeegee process – mainly streaks of gesso build-up and other imperfections.

 The next step is to wet-sand the canvas to eliminate any texture you’ve added to the canvas.
-Ensure that the canvas has cured (dried) for a day or two before wet sanding.
+Ensure the canvas has cured (dried) for a day or two before wet sanding.

 Wrap the sandpaper around your sanding backing pad (or sanding block) and begin lightly wet-sanding the canvas focusing on the areas with the rises and imperfections.
 It helps to keep the canvas vertical while sanding.
-Be sure to keep the sandpaper wet throughout the sanding process and use your damp cloth to wipe off any mess as you move along.
+Be sure to keep the sandpaper wet throughout the sanding process, and use your damp cloth to wipe off any mess as you move along.
 Be especially careful not to get too aggressive in the sanding process.
-You’ll want to avoid sanding past the gesso and into the canvas material, which would cause damage and compromise the canvas material itself.
+You’ll want to avoid sanding past the gesso and into the canvas material, which would cause damage and compromise the canvas.
 If that happens, you might have to start over with a new canvas (patience is essential here).

-Rotate the canvas often as you sand and continue to sand until the canvas is glass-smooth everywhere.
-I find it helpful to look across the canvas rather than at the canvas to find any imperfections.
+Rotate the canvas as you sand and continue to sand until the canvas is glass-smooth everywhere.
+I find it helpful to look across the canvas rather than at it to find any imperfections.
 I do this by moving my eyes to the edge of the canvas and looking across it with my light source light reflecting at its surface.
 Automotive guys will be familiar with this process.
 You can also run your hand along the canvas’s surface to feel for any imperfections.
-Essentially, the goal here is to create a surface that is as smooth as a piece of glass, or what I like to call “slate-smooth.”
+Essentially, the goal here is to create a surface as smooth as a piece of glass, or what I like to call “slate-smooth.”